 I have marked the photo showing how things were in the fifties.

-A. ‘Spion-Kop’ – my family’s bungalow – Jess and George Burton.
+A. ‘Spion-Kop’ – my family’s bungalow – George and Jessica Burton.

 B. ‘The Retreat’.
 The derelict bungalow where the Cooper family had once lived.